Oxid15/cascade/cascade/docs/source/tutorials/experiment_basics.rst

 Model lines are basic structured storage units in Cascade.
 They represent a lineage of a model.
 Usually they represent a single training run, but can be used arbitrarily.

-In this step we create a line for saving models and save our new model.
+In this step we create a line and save our new model.

 .. code-block:: python

     from cascade.lines import ModelLine

-    line = ModelLine("line", model_cls=BasicModel)
+    line = ModelLine("line", model_cls=LR)
     line.save(model)

 Lines handle storage of models and their metadata and can retrieve saved models by index or a name.

 In the next step we load the model and infer it on a dataset.

+The line knows little about models it manages - we provided a class of our model to be able to restore it correctly when loading.

 .. code-block:: python